Wil Calhoun

 Wil Calhoun is an American television producer and writer.

-He is best known for his work on the sitcom Friends for which he was nominated for a Primetime Emmy in 1999.
-In 2002, Calhoun along with Dan Schneider created the series What I Like About You starring Amanda Bynes and Jennie Garth.
+Calhoun is best known for his work on the sitcom Friends, for which he was nominated for a Primetime Emmy in 1999.
+In 2002, along with Dan Schneider, he created the series What I Like About You, starring Amanda Bynes and Jennie Garth.
 His other television credits include Jesse, Sons & Daughters, Caroline in the City, Kath & Kim and Gary Unmarried.

 In 1990, he guest starred twice on the action series MacGyver, before pursuing a career behind the camera.
-He is still currently best friends with Richard Dean Anderson, who played Angus MacGyver.